Sleep - 3 years to 6 years

 sleep; child; children; routines; nap; bed; separation; night; waking. ;

 There is a wide range of 'normal' sleep patterns between 3 and 5 years.
 Many children of this age need about 10 to 12 hours of sleep at night.
-Young children may still need a daytime nap as well, but by kindergarten age only a few children still need a sleep during the day.
+Bedtime may vary a lot.
+Some may go to bed at 6.30pm, while many go to bed later.
+Wake-up time may be early or late and those who go to bed later tend to wake later.
+Young children may still need a daytime nap as well, but by kindergarten age only a few children still have daytime nap.

 Children under 3-4 years may still feel insecure when they are separated from their parents, especially at night.
-At this age they may still wake at night and need comforting.
+They may still wake at night and need comforting.

-Children often do not want to go to sleep.
-Going to sleep means missing out on things.
-Many children are still afraid of the separation at night, especially those under three.
+Children often do not want to go to bed.
+Going to bed means missing out on things.

-- Let children know in advance that bedtime is coming, eg. "just one more game and then it's time to get ready for bed" - and mean what you say.
+It is helpful to let children know in advance that bedtime is coming, e.g. ‘just one more game and then it’s time to get ready for bed’ – and mean what you say.
 This can prevent the pestering for more time to stay up.

-- Some also need the door open so that they know that you are near.
+Some children need the door open so that they know that you are near.
 If your child is anxious, let her know that you will pop in during the night to check how she is.

 The inner confidence to feel secure when parents are not present is still developing by three to four years of age.
 If night waking is being caused by separation anxiety, it usually improves after four years of age.

-- During the night when he wakes, go to him and quietly reassure him that everything is all right.
-Say something like 'sleep time now', then walk out of the room as long as he is not crying.
+During the night when they wake, go to them and quietly reassure them that everything is all right.
+Say something like ‘Sleep time now – Mummy and Daddy love you’, then walk out of the room.
+If your child remains unsettled you may need to try some of the ideas below.

-- Some parents find that they get a better night's sleep if they let their child come into their own bed during the early hours of the morning.
-If your sleep is not disturbed by this, there is nothing wrong with this pattern, but if you cannot sleep well with a child in your bed, you will need to persist with taking him back to his own bed or try:
+Some parents find that everyone gets a better night’s sleep if they allow their child to come into their own bed during the early hours of the morning – or they have a small mattress and sleeping bag next to their bed that their child can get into if he wakes.
+If your sleep is not disturbed by this, there is nothing wrong with this pattern, but if you cannot sleep well with a child in your bed, you will need to persist with taking him back to his own bed.

 There is no 'right way' to solve sleep problems.
 Sometimes doing whatever works, and does not distress you or your child, is good enough.

-Sometimes parents find it is hard to get young children to go to bed, or their waking early causes problems - and there are many different reasons for this.
-In some cultures children sleep in or near the action, and can nap whenever they feel tired - this is not a problem.
+Sometimes parents find it is hard to get young children to go to bed, or their early waking causes problems - and there are many different reasons for this.
+In some cultures children sleep in or near the action, and can nap whenever they feel tired - and there is nothing wrong with this.
 However parents are often tired at the end of the day and need time to themselves, or need extra sleep in the morning - more than their child does.

 Some of the reasons a child may not want to go to bed may be: